kbrown333/cs-file-system/README.md

 # IoT Shaman - Raspberry Pi File System / Media Server

 Turn your existing external hard-drives into a wireless file-system / media server!
 All you need is a Raspberry Pi (or any other linux box) and some form of storage device (flash drive, external hard drive, etc).
 Use the file system to add / delete / copy / paste files.
 Copy files from 1 hard drive to another!
 Use the media server to listen to your local music files and watch your local video files.
 Music and Video players contain all sorts of features, including video / music shuffle, searching across multiple drives, mp3 Tag reader, and more!
+This project is officially suported by <a href="https://www.iotshaman.com">IoT Shaman</a>.

 ## Project Structure
 The structure of this project is broken into two groups: ``client`` and ``server``.